 As a result, stocks of such small and mid-scale businesses often trade at a relatively lower price.
 If you are looking to acquire an equity stake with the primary goal of extensive dividend earnings, it could prove fruitful to stick to the stocks of large-cap and blue-chip companies.

-The effects of timely payments of dividends reflect on long-term fluctuations in the stock prices.
+The effects of timely payments of dividends reflect long-term fluctuations in the stock prices.
 Short-term variations occur within a time span of 2 – 3 days, between the dividend declaration and ex-dividend date.

 While talking about dividend payouts, there are three dates you need to know about.

 When a company announces that it will roll out dividend pay-outs for a stipulated year, it is often noted that the stock prices are on a rise.
 Such an increase can be attributed to the fact that many individuals often look into purchasing shares in the hopes of receiving dividend yields, even at a premium cost.

 Such fluctuations persist till the ex-dividend date, which is technically three business days before the record date.

-The significance of this date is that any individual purchasing stocks on or after this date are not eligible to receive dividend pay-outs for that respective financial year, as it takes a minimum of three days to record the name of a shareholder in the books of a company.
+The significance of this date is that any individual purchasing stocks on or after this date is not eligible to receive dividend pay-outs for that respective financial year, as it takes a minimum of three days to record the name of a shareholder in the books of a company.